eclipse-edc/Connector/docs/developer/decision-records/2023-12-19-token-handling-refactor/README.md

 > Note that the call to `Oauth2CredentialsRequest.scope()` and the use of `CredentialsRequestAdditionalParametersProvider` is removed in the above example.

-The DAPS `DapsTokenDecorator` implementation can then be converted to a `JwtDecorator` and registered for OAuth token types with the `JwtDecoratorRegistry`.
+The DAPS `DapsTokenDecorator` implementation can then be converted to a `JwtDecorator` and registered for OAuth token types with the `TokenDecoratorRegistry`.

 ### Step 4: Remove `JwtUtils`